Dream Researchers Explore Alternative Worlds

 Were ancient seers and sages like Lord Buddha really capable of coming and going by instantaneous, non–physical means?
 Certain occasions, like the full moon, and certain powerful places, like Adam's Peak or Kataragama, are still believed to provide favourable 'windows of opportunity' for subtle information-gathering and even for passage to parallel worlds.
 Lord Buddha's visits to ancient Lanka, for example, are associated with the full moon of Duthuru (January).

 Just last Duthuru full moon, this writer was in Kataragama conducting research by day and by night with special attention for possible evidence of portals or gateways connecting Kataragama with other worlds.
-This very night, while asleep within the sacred premises, I experienced for the first time a vivid dream-representation of these portals between worlds.
+That very night, while asleep within the sacred premises, I experienced for the first time a vivid dream-representation of these legendary portals between worlds.

 The dream, in the last watch of the night, placed me before a dark, flat, stone-like surface.
 I felt or 'knew' that it was one face of an indefinite-sized stone cube, i.e. having six faces.
 It seemed to be inert.